 Photo: Jennifer Causey; Styling: Missie Neville Crawford, Claire Spollen

-Serves 12 (serving size: 2 tamales and 3 tablespoons sauce)
+Serves 8 (serving size: 4 ounces cooked fish and 2 tablespoons sauce)